 The group’s research findings were supported by sophisticated computations that allowed the scientists to switch the attractive forces on and off when they evaluated the new molecules’ stabilities.

-Schreiner added that this finding may explain why conventional analysis predicts branched alkanes – which contain large groups of attached to the alkane backbone – to be much less stable than they actually are, and why diamondoids have far higher melting points than expected.
+Schreiner added that this finding may explain why conventional analysis predicts branched alkanes – which contain large groups of atoms attached to the alkane backbone – to be much less stable than they actually are, and why diamondoids have far higher melting points than expected.

 These results are the latest in several interesting research findings and applications for diamondoids since Dahl and his colleague Robert Carlson developed a way of isolating significant quantities of them from crude oil in 2003.